-In his day, John Fisher was renowned as a man of "holiness, learning, prudence, and... zeal."
+In his day, John Fisher was renowned as a man of "holiness, learning, prudence, and ... zeal."
 He stood strong in the face of challenge and controversy, especially when King Henry VIII undercut the authority of the Church and its teaching on marriage.
 He also worked tirelessly to sway others to see the truth of the matter.
 He knew that he had to do the hard work of rallying others to see the truth, even though it would have been easier to stay silent.
-His actions inspired many of his peers to follow his lead and denounce the evil practices of the day.
 Future reformers, including Saint Charles Borromeo in Italy, also looked to him for inspiration.